ibm-cloud-docs/solution-tutorials/vpc-public-app-private-backend.md

       <tr>
          <td>Type: <strong>Security Group</strong> - Name: <strong>vpc-pubpriv-backend-sg</strong></td>
          <td>TCP</td>
-         <td>Port of the backend server, see tip</td>
+         <td>Replace with the port used by your backend</td>
       </tr>
    </tbody>
    </table>

-Here are ports for typical backend services.
-MySQL is using port 3306, PostgreSQL port 5432.
-Db2 is accessed on port 50000 or 50001.
+The port of the backend depends on the software you are installing on the virtual server.
+As example, the default port on which a MySQL database server listens is 3306, 5432 for a PostgreSQL database server.
+Db2 is typically using port 50000 or 50001.
 Microsoft SQL Server by default uses port 1433.
-One of many [lists with common port is found on Wikipedia](https://en.wikipedia.org/wiki/List_of_TCP_and_UDP_port_numbers).
-{:tip }

 ### Configure the backend security group
 Similar to the frontend, configure the security group for the backend.